SPOTLIGHT: Ann Solomon and The Ocean Beach Art Show

 Ann is somewhat different from many of the participating vendors, who travel a circuit of art fairs on Long Island and the Metro area, as the Ocean Beach Arts & Crafts Show is the only art show she does.
 When she sells the stash she created over the past year, she starts up again soon afterward to produce work for the following summer.

 “I do this mainly because my family is there—my nieces, my nephews, my daughter—they come out, and it’s a family gathering.
 That’s the motivation right there,” says Ann.
 “It’s definitely not about the money.
-If you stop by the booth, you’ll see my prices are very reasonable.
+If you stopped by the booth, you’ll see my prices are very reasonable.
 It’s more about the doing than the profit.
 I love painting, and I love Fire Island.
 This my gift to it. ”

 A Fire Island sunset, painted by Ann Solomon.